pushhub/fucktrump/README.md

 - Click the 'Keys and tokens' tab, generate or re-generate the keys/tokens and make note of them for the next deployment step.

 ## Heroku
-- Go to https://heroku.com and sign up
+- Go to https://heroku.com and sign up, then check your e-mail and activate it
 - Follow this guide to install https://devcenter.heroku.com/articles/heroku-cli
 - Clone this repository
 - `cd` to this repository